avestura/NetworkLab/docs/source/Fundamentals/Basics.rst

 Save or Show configs
 ^^^^^^^^^^^^^^^^^^^^^
-If you are in **Normal** mode, simply type ``show running-config`` to show the current config, and ``save running-config startup-config`` to save the commands for next start.
+If you are in **Normal** mode, simply type ``show running-config`` to show the current config, and ``copy running-config startup-config`` to save the configs for next start.

 If you are in **Config** mode, put a ``do`` prefix before those commands::

     R1# ping 192.168.1.1
     R1# show running-config
-    R1# save running-config startup-config
+    R1# copy running-config startup-config

     R1(config)# do ping 192.168.1.1
     R1(config)# do show running-config
-    R1(config)# do save running-config startup-config
+    R1(config)# do copy running-config startup-config

 ^^^^^^^^^^^^^^^^^
 Config interfaces